 Business Card Etiquette

-The business greeting in many cultures is often the initial impression an individual can give to their clients.
-Since our team is buying & selling in Southern California we have many different cultures we come across and each culture seems to have their own unique customs in regards to business.
-Over the last 5 years we have seen a massive influx of Chinese buyers who were purchasing to own & live in Southern California.
-A few things we learned over the years in regards to business greetings & etiquette include:
+👉 The business greeting in many cultures is often the initial impression an individual can give to their clients.
+Since our team assists clients in buying & selling residential real estate in Southern California we have many different cultures we come across and each culture seems to have their own unique customs in regards to business.
+Over the last 8 years, we have seen a massive influx of individual from 🇨🇳 China who are buying & selling homes here in Orange County.
+A few things we have learned over the years in regards to business greetings & etiquette include:

 Some helpful tips: